cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 complex pipelines.

-This issue is more apparent when applying knowledge graph embedding models to datasets that are not pre-stratified such as the Common Sense Knowledge Graph, NELL, or any biomedical knowledge graph.
+This issue is more apparent when applying knowledge graph embedding models to datasets that are not pre-stratified such as the [Common Sense Knowledge Graph](http://arxiv.org/abs/2012.11490), [NELL](http://rtw.ml.cmu.edu/rtw/), or any biomedical knowledge graph.
 It can again be demonstrated with an image from Stephen Bonner.
-Below, the distribution of mean ranks resulting from 10 random splits of the Hetionet dataset and using the same training configuration for several models.
+Below, the distribution of

 ![The effect of random splits](/img/bonner_rand_splits.png)